 Further guidance on protocol submissions, such as specimen use, audio recordings, focus group, etc. can be found at http://www.umass.edu/research/irb-guidelines/irb-guidelines .

 - Informed Consent (Elements required by federal regulations)

 - Informed Consent Templates and Instructions

 - Assent Form Guidance and Template

-All modification/changes in a project previously approved by the UMass Amherst Human Subjects Institutional Review Board (IRB) must be received and approved by the IRB before they are initiated except where necessary to eliminate apparent immediate hazard to the subject.
-Requests for approval of modifications/changes may be submitted at any time by an investigator.
+All revisions/changes in a project previously approved by the UMass Amherst Human Subjects Institutional Review Board (IRB) must be received and approved by the IRB before they are initiated except where necessary to eliminate apparent immediate hazard to the subject.
+Requests for approval of revisions/changes may be submitted at any time by an investigator.

 Researchers are responsible for providing continuing review information to the IRB.
 This is a monitoring mechanism that assures that continuing safeguards are in place to protect the rights and welfare of study participants.
 Continuing review of research is required at intervals appropriate to the degree of risk, but not less often than once per year (45 CFR 46.109(e)).

 Federal regulations [45CFR46.103(b)(5)] require the IRB to ensure that investigators promptly report "any unanticipated problems in involving risk to subjects or others."

 - Unanticipated Event - To determine the type of event and the reporting requirements, see Reporting Unanticipated Problems.